Experiment with Creative Collage Combinations

 Here are two examples of magazine collage assembled onto the cover of a blank book support instead of on thick paper.

-Technique: This book cover was first painted over with gouache paint and let to dry.
-Next, magazine collage was assembled over the cover and glued down and sealed with Mod Podge.
+Technique: This book cover is first painted over with gouache paint and let to dry.
+Next, magazine collage is assembled over the cover and glued down and sealed with Mod Podge.
 The sealing helps protect the cut papers from handling and wear.

 With the growing interest in altered books, book cover collage is a good place to begin experimenting with unusual arrangements of type, color, and imagery.
 For more tips and techniques on altered books art, see this Altered Board Book tutorial by Karen Hatzigeorgiou and these Altered Art projects by Tatiana Kuzyk.

-You can see how possibilities are endless with collage.
-The next part shows how unusual and interesting textural background effects on your collages will enhance the process and product.
+See how creative possibilities are endless with collage art.
+Let's look at how applying unusual and interesting textural background effects on your collages enhance the process and finished product.

 As you've seen, it's the eclectic mix of colors, textures, and elements that make creating collages not only fun, but interesting and joyful to the eye.
 By using a variety of materials and techniques, you can discover "happy accidents" in texture design that adds to the appeal of your collage.

-The following examples demonstrate some unique texture effects I discovered during my own collage experimentation.
-Be open to trying anything, including allowing yourself to "ruin" some materials, make less-than-perfect "messterpieces", and let your creativity flow!
+The following examples demonstrate a few unique texture effects I discovered during my own collage experimentation.
+Be open to trying anything, including allowing yourself to "ruin" some materials, make less-than-perfect "messterpieces", and let your creativity flow.
+The joy of discovery is awaiting!

-Made with tissue paper and acrylic paint on a wood support.
-When tissue paper is crumpled, pressed down, and painted over, it creates an interesting textural effect that reminiscent of fibers or spider Webs.
+Webbly Weave is made with tissue paper and acrylic paint on a wood support.
+When tissue paper is crumpled, pressed down, and painted over, it creates an interesting textural effect that reminiscent of fibers or spider webs.

 Ready to see all of these techniques come together?
 Keep reading to see how I combined background texture with magazine collage and other interesting elements to produce more unique and interesting collage combinations.